AdobeDocs/campaign-standard.en/help/integrating/using/using-the-campaign-standard-and-microsoft-dynamics-365-integration.md

 * Email mirror page URL
 * URL clicked (click events only)

-Email Marketing Event flow can be configured to filter out one or more event types so that events of those types are not passed to Dynamics 365.
+Email Marketing Events can be enabled/disabled by type (send, open, click, bounce) so that only the event types you select will be passed to Dynamics 365.

 ### Opt-Out Flow

 Opt-out (e.g., blockList) values are synchronized between systems; you have the following options to choose from when onboarding:
 * Dynamics 365 is source of truth for opt-outs: opt-out attributes will be synchronized in one direction from Dynamics 365 to Campaign Standard
 * Campaign Standard is the source of truth for opt-outs: opt-out attributes will be synchronized in one direction from Campaign Standard to Dynamics 365
-* Dynamics 365 AND Campaign Standard are both sources of truth: opt-out attributes will be synchronized bidirectionally between Campaign Standard and Dynamics 365
+* Dynamics 365 AND Campaign Standard are both sources of truth: opt-out attributes will be synchronized bi-directionally between Campaign Standard and Dynamics 365

 Alternatively, if you have a separate process to manage opt-out synchronization between the systems, the integration's opt-out data flow can be disabled.